United States Diabetes Care Drugs And Devices Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States Diabetes Care Drugs And Devices Market Analysis by Mordor Intelligence

-The United States diabetes care drugs and devices market stood at USD 62.52 billion in 2025 and is forecast to reach USD 76.15 billion by 2030, registering a 4.02% CAGR.
+The United States diabetes care drugs and devices market size was valued at USD 62.52 billion in 2025 and estimated to grow from USD 65.01 billion in 2026 to reach USD 79.06 billion by 2031, at a CAGR of 3.97% during the forecast period (2026-2031).
 Growth is steady rather than spectacular because headline figures mask deep structural change.
 Blockbuster GLP-1 receptor agonists are up-ending therapy mix, while consumer-grade continuous glucose monitors (CGMs) redraw device adoption curves.
 Medicare’s USD 35 insulin cap, wider CGM reimbursement, and the Food and Drug Administration’s (FDA) approval of over-the-counter (OTC) CGMs collectively lower access barriers, accelerating penetration among Type 2 diabetes patients who previously relied on finger-stick testing.
 At the same time, vertical integration among retail pharmacy benefit managers (PBMs) steers formularies toward preferred biosimilar insulins, compressing incumbent gross margins but freeing household budgets for advanced devices.
 Competitive intensity is rising as patent cliffs trigger pricing wars and supply constraints for GLP-1s open share opportunities.
 Privacy concerns over real-time glucose data monetization and stricter FDA oversight of closed-loop algorithms temper the outlook but do not derail the pivot toward predictive, automated management tools that blend sensors, dosing hardware, and software analytics.

 Key Report Takeaways